lusamek/OpenCalphad/README.md

 <br/>

 <br/>
-The diagram for the Fe-Mn can be achieved as follows. <br/>
+The diagram for the Fe-Mn system can be achieved as follows. <br/>
 1. Select in "Database" panel the cost507R.TDB database <br/>
 2. click on the button "CA" to delete the list of elements in the panel for the "System" field. <br/>
 3. Click on "Fe" and "Mn" buttons.
 The set-condition field in the "Condition" panel will be proposed by the GUI as follows: " t=1000 p=1e5 n=1 x(mn)=0.01 ".<br/>